Nov 10, 2023

 rm -f file.txt

-The commands we’ve discussed so far will delete specific files.
-However, using wildcards, you can delete multiple files with a single command.
+Instead of deleting specific files individually, you can use wildcards to remove multiple items with a single command.
 There are two types of wildcards – the asterisk (*) and the question mark (?).

-The asterisk represents multiple unknown characters, and one of the most common use examples is deleting files with a certain extension.
-The command below will delete all .txt files in the current working directory:
+The asterisk represents multiple unknown characters, commonly used to delete files with a certain extension.
+For instance, the command below will delete all TXT files in the current working directory:

 You can also use the asterisk to delete all files beginning with a specific letter.

-In the example above, the asterisk represents all unknown characters that come after the letter a.
-The command will delete all files beginning with a regardless of their extensions, such as amazon.txt, alligator.png, and aaron.zip.
+In the example above, the asterisk represents all unknown characters following the letter a.
+The command will delete all files beginning with an a, regardless of their extensions, such as amazon.txt, alligator.png, and aaron.zip.

 Warning!
-Be careful when using wildcards, as you may end up deleting important files.
-First, check all the files in the directory using the ls command.
-Make sure that there are no important data or system files before using the wildcard command.
+Be careful when using wildcards, as you may end up accidentally deleting critical files.
+Before proceeding, check all the files in the directory using the ls command to ensure there are no important ones.

 Learn More Linux Commands for File Management